 Medicare deductible amounts and premiums change annually.
 Here's what you'll pay in 2017 if you’re enrolled in Original Medicare:

-Most individuals (about 70% of Medicare beneficiaries) will pay $109 per month (on average) for Medicare Part B in 2017.
-Due to a provision in the Social Security Act called the "hold harmless" rule, Medicare Part B premiums for existing beneficiaries who have their premiums deducted from their Social Security benefits can't increase faster than their Social Security benefits (which only increased slightly in 2017).
+Most individuals (about 70% of Medicare beneficiaries) will pay $130 per month (on average) for Medicare Part B in 2020.
+Due to a provision in the Social Security Act called the "hold harmless" rule, Medicare Part B premiums for existing beneficiaries who have their premiums deducted from their Social Security benefits can't increase faster than their Social Security benefits.

 - You don't get Social Security benefits.